HRTF upsampling with a generative adversarial network using a gnomonic equiangular projection: Method

 In this work, a \ac{GAN} architecture \cite{Goodfellow2014} is used to generate high-resolution \acp{HRTF}, $H_{\text{HR}}$, from their low-resolution counterparts, $H_{\text{LR}}$.
 This is achieved through a supervised learning approach where the network has access to the high-resolution $H_{\text{HR}}$ target during training.

-To generate the low-resolution $H_{\text{LR}}$ the high-resolution $H_{\text{HR}}$ is downsampled by a factor $r$.
-The dimensions of $H_{\text{HR}}$ is $C\times 5\times W\times H$, where $C$, 5, $W$ and $H$ represent the number of frequency bins, the number of cube sphere panels, the height of each cube sphere panel, and the width of each cube sphere panel respectively.
-Therefore, after downsampling the dimensions of $H_\text{LR}$ is $C\times 5\times \frac{W}{r}\times \frac{H}{r}$.
+To generate the low-resolution $H_{\text{LR}}$, the high-resolution $H_{\text{HR}}$ is downsampled by a factor of $r$.
+The dimensions of $H_{\text{HR}}$ are $B\times X\times W\times H$, where $B$, $X$, $W$ and $H$ represent respectively the number of frequency bins, the number of cube sphere panels, the height of each cube sphere panel, and the width of each cube sphere panel.
+Therefore, after downsampling, considering that we are using $X=5$ panels for this implementation, the dimensions of $H_\text{LR}$ are $B\times 5\times \frac{W}{r}\times \frac{H}{r}$.
 It is important to note that the downsampling is only spatial; therefore, only $W$ and $H$ are downsampled by $r$.
 In contrast, frequency resolution and the number of cube sphere panels remain the same.

 The \ac{GAN} architecture that is exploited in this paper is similar to that of \cite{Ledig2017} and is commonly referred to as \ac{SRGAN}.
-The novelty in this work is that the \ac{2D} convolutional layers are adapted to be able to handle the gnomonic equiangular projection input data where one set of weights is learned for the equatorial panels ($n = 1 \text{ to } 4$) and a separate set of weights is learned for the top panel ($n=5$).
+The \ac{SRGAN} architecture relies on two networks competing in a minimax game, with the generator consisting of residual layers followed by upsampling layers with a low-resolution image as the input and the discriminator taking a high-resolution input and then performing a series of convolutions.
+This network was chosen as the foundation for this work as it has proven successful at a diverse range of super-resolution tasks.
+The novelty in this work is that the \ac{2D} convolutional layers are adapted to be able to handle the gnomonic equiangular projection input data where one set of weights is learned for the equatorial panels ($n = 1 \text{ to } 4$) and a separate set of weights is learned for the top panel ($n=5$), i.e. the convolution takes an input of size $B\times 1\times \frac{W}{r}\times \frac{H}{r}$ and learns two sets of weights, one for the top panel and a shared weight set for the equatorial panels.
 This differs from previous approaches that learn a single set of convolutional weights for all panels of the gnomonic equiangular projection, e.g. \cite{Weyn2020}.
 In addition, a novel gnomonic equiangular projection padding layer is added before each convolutional layer in the discriminator and generator models; this layer pads each panel in the gnomonic equiangular projection based on its adjacent panels, as shown in \cref{fig:padding_procedure}.
 In the corner, the value is ambiguous, therefore, values are taken from the top panel (see \crefsub{fig:padding_procedure_flattened}).
+The GnomonicProjConv layer is defined as the gnomonic equiangular projection padding layer followed by the adapted convolutional layer.